Meet our Farm Shop & Deli Awards judges

 Anthony Johns, and his wife Sue, own and actively run 2 thriving delis & grocers, a vibrant café and a popular beach hut in the coastal Devon villages of Appledore & Instow.
 In 2015 Johns of Instow won the Independent Retailer of the Year at the Farm Shop and Deli Awards.

 Ashleigh O’Mahony is the Food Trends Reporter at The Grocer with previous roles including features writer for Farm and Deli Retail magazine.
-As her first year judging the Farm Shop and Deli Awards, Ash is excited to see the range of talent, innovation and passion that is driving the industry forward throughout the UK.
+Ash is excited to see the range of talent, innovation and passion that is driving the industry forward throughout the UK.

 Chris McNeill is the owner and editor of the Delicatessen Magazine.
 With a background in publishing and events that took him around the world, he had a great opportunity to try a vast selection of great food and drink products with unique stories behind them.
 It was this, coupled with his country upbringing and love of local produce, farmers markets and his local delicatessen that saw him take over the ownership of The Delicatessen magazine so that he could further source and promote great products and brands within an industry he truly loves.